Guide, Updated 15 May 2026

 The intensive-course angle

-Grade-A ADIs typically run intensive courses (5 to 7 days of concentrated lessons culminating in a test) that have notably higher pass rates than the same instructor running weekly lessons.
-The intensive course pass rate for grade-A ADIs averages 62 to 68 percent versus 56 percent for their weekly-lesson candidates.
-The lift comes from skill momentum (no week-long gaps for skill regression) and from the ADI tailoring the course to the candidate immediately before the test.
+Grade-A ADIs often run intensive courses (5 to 7 days of concentrated lessons culminating in a test).
+The DVSA publishes no intensive-course pass rate, so do not assume an intensive route passes higher than weekly lessons; where an intensive helps, it is through skill momentum (no week-long gaps for skill regression) and the ADI tailoring the course to the candidate immediately before the test.
 The intensive course cost is £1,200 to £1,800 for a 5 to 7 day grade-A package versus £1,400 to £1,800 spread across 6 to 9 months of weekly grade-B lessons.
 The math favours the intensive course for candidates who can take a week off work and who do not have access to long-term private practice.
 See the driving instructor cost UK 2026 guide for the full hourly-rate and intensive-course pricing breakdown.

 The female-instructor consideration

 For some candidates (typically female learners with cultural or comfort preferences, or candidates with prior bad experiences with male instructors), gender of the instructor is a meaningful selection criterion.
-Female ADIs make up roughly 25 percent of the UK ADI register and the gender distribution across grades is broadly even (15 percent of female ADIs are grade A, slightly above the 14 percent grade-A share among male ADIs).
+Female ADIs make up roughly a quarter of the UK ADI register and the grade distribution across genders is broadly even.
 Female grade-A ADIs are scarce in some postcodes (rural areas may have zero); urban centres usually have a reasonable choice.
-The pass rate by instructor gender holds within grade (grade-A female ADIs pass at the same rate as grade-A male ADIs, both at 56 percent).
+There is no clear within-grade difference in candidate outcomes by instructor gender (grade-A female ADIs are broadly thought to perform on a par with grade-A male ADIs).
 Picking by gender is legitimate; pick by gender within grade, not gender as a substitute for grade.

 Most learners pick the cheapest instructor, end up with grade B lower tier, and spend the saving plus interest on retake fees.
 The grade-A premium is the most boring high-yield decision on the UK driving test.